 The venue owner and management staff have limited access to this data for a short period of time.
 If the venue needs to log an incident and place a patron on the flagged list for example, the venue can reference a photo and data such as name, age, and gender.
-For an added layer of protection, PatronScan has enabled different user types, some with limited access.
-Only users with administrative access can access patron personal data (usually management and/or security).
+For an added layer of protection, Patronscan has enabled different user types, with limited access.
+Only users with administrative access can view patron personal data (usually management and/or security).

 No personal data is provided to third parties outside of law enforcement and venue staff.
 Again, unless a patron is flagged, data is permanently deleted shortly after visiting an establishment.

-Patrons have the right to request what private information has been collected, used and/or disclosed.
-Click the button below to fill out a disclosure request form.
-Once PatronScan has receive the completed form, a response will be provided within 10 business days.
-Click Here to Start a Disclosure Request
+Patrons have the right to request what private information has been collected, used and/or disclosed by clicking the “I want to dispute a flag” or “I want to check my info” button below the last question on left side of this FAQ and by filling out a disclosure request form.
+Once Patronscan has received the completed form, a response will be provided within 10 business days.

 Under federal anti-discrimination laws, businesses can refuse service to any person for any reason, unless the business is discriminating against a protected class including; race or color, national origin or citizenship status, religion or creed, sex, age, disability, pregnancy or genetic information and veteran status.
 In states such as California, the list of protected classes includes; marital status, sexual orientation or gender identity, medical condition or HIV/AIDS status, military or veteran status, political affiliation or activities, status as a victim of domestic violence, and assault or stalking.

-PatronScan endeavors to make all required changes in its practices to meet the letter and spirit of changes in privacy laws that affect its service.
-For example, we revamped our service in order to comply with California Assembly Bill 2769 (see Q17).
-PatronScan went above and beyond the law by making procedures by which Patrons may challenge flags significantly easier to use (something that this law does not require).
+Patronscan endeavors to make all required changes in its practices to meet the letter and spirit of changes in privacy laws that affect its service.
+For example, we revamped our service in order to comply with California Assembly Bill 2769.
+Patronscan went above and beyond the law by making procedures by which Patrons may challenge flags significantly easier to use (something that this law does not require).

-PatronScan will work in partnership with government to comply with other changes to privacy laws.
+Patronscan continues to work in parallel with governments to comply with all changes to privacy laws.